• Current students

 Back to Top

-The full year timetables for CAP1, CAP2 and FAE are available here.
+The full year timetables for CAP1, CAP2 and FAE will be available here.

 We do our best avoid any timetable changes, but they can happen due to unforeseen circumstances.
 If a change is required, we will send an e-mail to let you know so please ensure that both your mobile number and email details are correct on your Student Centre.